pixelhed/Aoe_Scheduler/doc/basics.md

 if db_xml's cron_configuration_path and the xml' cron_confiruation_path isn't then the latter one wins even is the db_xml has a cron_expression

 Explain how empty field doesn't mean that this is a fallback, but that the field is actually empty.
-If the overlay field equals to the xml field than this will not be persistet (=fallback)
+If the overlay field equals to the xml field than this will not be persisted (=fallback)